G-E-O-S/ServUOX_/README.md

 `apt-get install mono-complete`
 `make`

-A quick start guide is available at our forums.
+A quick start guide is available on our wiki.
 Follow this link: [Quickstart]

 ### Development